Common Issues encountered when installing memory cards:

 Troubleshooting:

 Recording Issues: If the camera stops recording or shows errors, the memory card may not be fast enough.
 Use a UHS-I or UHS-II rated card for high-quality video.
+Most of our memory cards are UHS-1 U3 so they are rated for recording up to 4K so speed shouldn’t be an issue.

 Corrupted Files: This could happen if the camera was turned off during recording.
 To prevent data loss, always ensure the camera is powered off properly before removing the memory card.
+You may need to do a full reformat if the card has corrupted files.
+Please note that this will delete all data.

 Dash Cameras –